Anastasios Damvergis: Scientific Work

 Siegmund Gabriel is well known in the field of organic chemistry for the Gabriel synthesis.
 He was one of Robert Bunsen's students.
 Anastasios and Gabriel worked on different organic reactions together.
-They studied the nitro derivatives of diphenly mono and disulphinic acids.
+They studied the nitro derivatives of diphenyl mono and disulphinic acids.
 They worked with diphenyl disulfide and derived a method for preparing amido-diphenly di-sulphydrate (aminophenyl disulfide).
 They also worked with p-diphenly-p-thio-glycollic acid (benzilic acid) deriving a method for its preparation.
 Anastasios continued researching organic compounds in Greece significantly contributing to the nomenclature of newly synthesized compounds in the Greek language.